Andorra in the Eurovision Song Contest 2009: Final

 The final took place on 4 February 2009.
-Three entries competed and the winner, "La teva decisió" performed by Susanne Georgi, was selected by the 50/50 combination of votes from a professional jury and a public vote via SMS that ran between 14 January and 4 February 2009.
+Three entries competed and the winner, "La teva decisió" performed by Susanne Georgi, was selected by the 50/50 combination of votes from a professional jury and a public televote that ran between 14 January and 4 February 2009.
+In addition to the performances of the competing entries, the show featured an interval act from actor Frank Prieto.